Skip to Main Content

 The urge to view the earth from above has deep historic roots.
 With the advent of human flight and the invention of photography, aerial images of the Earth's surface became an important tool in scientific, technical, and cartographic disciplines.

-Aerial photographs, or printed versions known as photomaps, are found in many portions of the collections such as the Edgar Tobin Aerial Surveys Collection and the Nirenstein National Reality Company Collection.
+Aerial photographs, or printed versions known as photomaps, are found in many portions of the collections such as the Edgar Tobin Aerial Surveys Collection and the Nirenstein National Realty Company Collection.
 Many World War II era maps filed in the general collections are in the form of photomaps because they could be produced rapidly by tactical mapping units in the field to support military actions on the ground and for the identification of bombing targets.
 The development of color photography and other specialized films expanded the range of applications to which aerial photography could be applied.
 In particular, the use of infrared film had a profound impact on the mapping of forests and crops.
 Aerial photography was also used in virtually all of America's space programs to capture photographs of the Earth during Apollo, Gemini, Skylab, and Space Shuttle missions.

 Just as the coincidental development of human flight and photography provided an impetus for change, the concurrent development of earth-orbiting satellites and computers marks another great milestone in cartographic history.
 Satellites provided a relatively inexpensive platform from which cameras could survey the earth on a regular basis.
 Computers and related technologies provided the foundation for a digital form of observation that eliminated the need for photographic film.
 This revolutionary discipline was developed by the United States with the launching of the first Earth Resource Technology Satellite (later renamed Landsat) by NASA in 1972.
 The division holds some of these photographs on specialized film reels, for which the only reader available is located in another division.